Configure Microsoft Edge enterprise sync

-Additional device connectivity and configuration data (such as device name, make and model) is uploaded to support sync functionality.
+Additional device connectivity and configuration data (such as device name, device make, and device model) is uploaded to support sync functionality.

 Microsoft Edge sync for Azure Active Directory (Azure AD) accounts is available for any of the following subscriptions:

-- All EDU subscriptions (Microsoft Apps for Students or Faculty, Exchange Online for Students or Faculty, O365 A1 or above, M365 A1 or above, or Azure Information Protection P1 or P2 for Students or Faculty)
+All EDU subscriptions (Microsoft Apps for Students or Faculty, Exchange Online for Students or Faculty, O365 A1 or above, Microsoft 365 A1 or above, or Azure Information Protection P1 or P2 for Students or Faculty)